-At September 30, 2005, the Company had unrecorded commitments under contracts to purchase print production equipment and to complete construction of the Windsor printing facility of approximately \$3,600 and \$198, respectively.
+At December 31, 2005, the Company had unrecorded commitments under contracts to purchase print production equipment of approximately \$3,700.

 Legal Proceedings

 One of the Company's subsidiaries and its predecessor corporation were named as defendants in a purported class action law suit filed in Los Angeles County (California) Superior Court.
 The complaint alleged that the shipping and handling fees the Company charges for free products are excessive and in violation of sections of the California Business and Professions Code.
 The Los Angeles County Superior Court granted preliminary approval of a proposed settlement on April 29, 2005 and, on June 17, 2005, gave final approval to the settlement.
 Under the terms of the settlement, the Company agreed to change the term 'shipping and handling' to 'shipping and processing' on its websites, to provide all class members who purchase business cards from the Company for a two year period in the future the opportunity to receive additional cards at reduced rates, and to pay reasonable attorneys fees to plaintiffs' counsel.
 In August 2005, an objector to the settlement filed an appeal of the Court's final approval of the settlement and the Company is unable to express an opinion as to the likely outcome of this appeal.